Alejogb1/job-board/blog-data/using-a-generate-with-for-loop-in-verilog.md

 *   **"Digital Design Principles and Practices" by John F Wakerly:** This is a good introductory book but it has a nice explanation on how these hardware description languages works and how they work at a higher level
 *   **IEEE Std 1800-2017:** This is the official language reference standard and has the most comprehensive explanation but you have to be used to reading standards

-Okay that should keep you busy for a while.
+ that should keep you busy for a while.
 Just remember to think of the hardware when writing Verilog and you will be golden.

 Hope that helps let me know if you have any other questions I've seen it all.